rnakato/ShortCake/README.md

 # <img src = "img/ShortCakeLogo.jpg" width = 120ptx> ShortCake🍰

 A docker image for single-cell analysis.
-It's on docker-hub and GitHub.
+It's on DockerHub and GitHub.
 This is an update of the [singlecell_jupyter](https://hub.docker.com/repository/docker/rnakato/singlecell_jupyter) repository.

 ## 0. Changelog